 Hair grows from the hair follicles.
 New hair cells, produced in the follicle, eventually die to then form the new scaly hair shaft.

-The dermis is creation of strong, elastic tissue and has blood vessels nerve endings, which react to stimuli for example pain, pressure, and heat.
+The dermis is the creation of strong, elastic tissue and has blood vessels nerve endings, which react to stimuli for example pain, pressure, and heat.

 Hair is always in a constant growth of cycles the various phases of this cycle is anagen the hair growth phase catagen is the regressing phase and the third stage telogen is the resting phase.